aasaanjobs/aws-portal/README.md

     -  -k [KEY], --key [KEY]         Provide the ssh-key-path.
   - After the list of instances is shown on the terminal, you can just enter the corresponding index of the instance to login or press 0 to exit.

+## How to install :
+    -   curl "https://raw.githubusercontent.com/aasaanjobs/aws-portal/master/aws-portal" > aws-portal  (Getting data from github and making a file out of it)
+    -   mkdir ~/bin (Create bin folder in user's home directory0
+    -   mv aws-portal ~/bin (Copy the file in the bin directory of your home folder.)
+    -   chmod +x ~/bin/aws-portal (Make it executable)
+    -   export PATH=$PATH:~/bin (To make the custom terminal command)
+    -   aws-portal (To run the file)

 ### Script Made by :
 * [Gaurav Verma]